brunomaga/brunomaga.github.io/_posts/2019-07-01-Variational-Inference-GMM.md

 ### Coordinate Ascent Variational Inference

-The main objective is to optimize the ELBO in the mean field variational inference, or equivalently, to choose the variational factors that maximizes the ELBO (eq. \ref{eq_elbo}).
+The main objective is to **optimize the ELBO in the mean field variational inference**, or equivalently, to choose the variational factors that maximizes the ELBO (eq. \ref{eq_elbo}).
 A common approach is to  use the **coordinate ascent** method, by optimizing the variational approximation of each latent variable $q_{z_j}$, while holding the others fixed.

 Recall the [probability chain rule](https://en.wikipedia.org/wiki/Chain_rule_(probability)) for more than two events $X_1, \ldots , X_n$: